Reseda Charter High School

 Reseda Charter High School (RCHS), established in 1955, is located in the Reseda section of the San Fernando Valley region of Los Angeles, California, United States.
 In the fall of 2018, the school became a charter and is now Reseda Charter High School.
-In the fall of 2020, the school added middle grades becoming a 6-12.
+In the fall of 2020, the school added middle grades becoming 6-12.
 It is in the Los Angeles Unified School District.
-Reseda Charter is one of the "Best High Schools in America" and one of the "Best Magnet Schools In America" according to U.S. News & World Report.
 The school's Police Academy Magnet and Science Magnet were named a national Magnet School of Distinction by the Magnet Schools of America in 2017, 2018, and 2019.
 As of July 2017, the school was issued a full six-year term of accreditation by the Western Association of Schools and Colleges' accreditation process.

 The charter school is now home to Charter Academy 6-12 with enrollment by charter lottery and automatically for former residential boundary students, an International Dual Language Center (Spanish) 6-12, a School for Advanced Studies 6-12: PLTW Biomedical Science CTE pathway 9-12, the Arts, Media & Entertainment 9-12 Magnet: Film Production and Management Magnet 9-12, the Police Academy Magnet 9-12, and the Reseda High School Science Magnet 9-12: PLTW Biomedical Science & PLTW Engineering Magnet.

 Reseda Charter High School is in the planning stages of a 180+ million dollar renovation.
-New buildings will include administration, library, auditorium, Regent Hall (cafeteria), kitchen and food service and two classroom buildings which will replace three industrial arts buildings.
+New buildings will include administration, library, auditorium, Regent Hall (cafeteria), kitchen, and food service and two classroom buildings which will replace three industrial arts buildings.
 The new administration building will house administration, counseling, three magnet offices (AMEM, PA, Science), campus security, school police, college counseling, parent center, nursing and psychological services.

 History

 Reseda Charter High was the first complete high school to be built in the San Fernando Valley after World War II.
-Reseda opened with complete academic and science buildings, gymnasium, track & field, Industrial shops, including an automotive repair facility.
+Reseda opened with complete academic and science buildings, a gymnasium, track & field, Industrial shops, including an automotive repair facility.
 Reseda High School has a three-color system of navy, Columbia blue, and white.
 It was one of few high schools in the San Fernando Valley to have a complete auditorium when it was built.

-It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.
+It was in the Los Angeles City High School District until 1961 when it merged into LAUSD.